 - There are storage and insurance issues.
 Since gold is a high-value and precious metal, it needs insurance and storage with proper security.
 Thus, you will incur additional costs.
 It can be stored in a safe deposit box in your house.
 A bank locker might be a better choice if you want additional security.

 Of course, you have to pay maintenance charges.
-On the other hand, the abovementioned storage places might not be available if you consider investing in gold IRAs.
-A custodian is necessary but the company must be approved by state agencies to offer this kind of service.
+On the other hand, the abovementioned storage places might not be available if you consider investing in and with gold IRA companies.
+A gold ira custodian is necessary but the company must be approved by state agencies to offer this kind of service.

 - There is a risk of loss.
 Like any other investment, gold has its ups and downs.
 It was mentioned beforehand that a decrease in dollar value pushes the gold price to go up.
 But when the dollar has recovered, it may cause the gold to decrease in value.